 She was the receptionist.
-She was ridiculously gorgeous – no one ever understood why she worked at WKRP when she could write her own ticket, and she never really said – and she was an unapologetic gold digger, dating ancient old rich men and profiting wildly from it.
+She was ridiculously gorgeous – no one ever understood why she worked at WKRP when she could write her own ticket, and she never really said.
+And some considered her a gold digger, based on her habit of dating ancient old rich men and profiting wildly from it.
 She was always in control, always together, and actually seemed to have a lot of hidden talents which she liked to keep hidden, so no one would come to expect things of her.
-She made $24,000 a year, which was an ungodly sum for a receptionist then (a lot still don’t make that).
+She made $24,000 a year, which was an ungodly sum for a receptionist then and the highest salary at the station.
 She was a nice person and a loyal friend, and I came away feeling she earned her keep, both from the station and the old men she dated.
 She was even a bit chaste, feeling mortally humiliated when a photographer got nude pictures of her in a dressing room.

 There was little question Jennifer was smart enough to have gone to school and competed for a more respectable job.
 But why bother?
 It was a man’s world, and she was circumventing the competition.